brunnio/jeopardy/README.md

 # Description

-Implementation of jeopardize game logic using jService data
+Implementation of Jeopardy game logic using jService data